 - Main Attractions – The pageants and ceremonies of each of these divinities follow a very firm travel plan, planned in such a way that the rhythm of the Pooram celebrations must be kept maintained for 36 hours.

-8 – Vishu: New year Festival of Kerala
+8. Vishu – New year Festival in Kerala:

-- Overview of the Event – The beginning of the Zodiac New Year; when the sun comes into Sidereal Aries, Ashwini Nakshatra—is renowned as Vishu.
+The beginning of the Zodiac New Year; when the sun comes into Sidereal Aries, Ashwini Nakshatra—is renowned as Vishu.
 It is believed, what one sees after opening eyes on the morning of Vishu is a sign of what one can presume in the year to come.
-Therefore on Vishu, effort is made to convince one opens one’s eyes before a fortunate image—the Vishukkani.
+Therefore on Vishu, the effort is made to convince one opens one’s eyes before a fortunate image—the Vishukkani.

 - Time of Celebration – On the first day in the Malayalam month of Medam i.e. April-May.